penguin-teal/gnome-openweather/README.md

 *gnome-shell-extension-weather* is a simple extension for displaying weather conditions and forecasts in GNOME Shell, featuring support for multiple locations, no need for WOEID, a symmetrical layout and a settings panel through *gnome-shell-extension-prefs*.

-Currently, the weather report, including forecasts for today and tomorrow, is fetched from [Yahoo!
+Currently, the weather report, including forecasts for up to five days, is fetched from [Yahoo!
 Weather](http://weather.yahoo.com/).

+# News

+I just pushed changes to the new openweathermap-branch.
+The code surely needs more cleanup, but it is ready for testing.

+Up to 10 days forecast can be shown.
+The weather-data is provided by http://openweathermap.org .

+Locations used by the master-branch ()!Yahoo) will not be deleted by the switch, but they can not be used.
+Make sure you use only owm locations with owm and yahoo locations with yahoo or you get incorrect (or no) results).

+I'm always interested in feedback.

+To use this branch just pull my repo and switch to it with;

+	cd ~ && git clone git://github.com/jenslody/gnome-shell-extension-weather.git
+	cd ~/gnome-shell-extension-weather
+	git checkout openweathermap
+	./autogen.sh && make local-install

 ----